 - You will find one of your classmates, one of your family members, a community member, or a friend to interview.
 Ideally you will find someone who is strongly opinionated and a good talker.
 Also, try to make sure that person willing to donate this oral history to the Voices from the Heart of Gotham: The Undergraduate Oral History Collection at Guttman Community College

 - Look over list of questions provided in the assignment and, if necessary, change the language to accommodate how you like to express yourself, or translate the questions into the language you will conduct the interview.

-- Create at least five of your own questions, keeping in mind who your interviewee is and what insights they might or might not be able to offer.
+- Keep in mind who your interviewee is and what insights they might or might not be able to offer.

 - For instance, if you are interviewing someone who got arrested for peacefully protesting, you need to ask about that experience.

 - Avoid yes and no questions, the goal is to get stories from your interviewee.